frederikgramkortegaard/describe/api/services/yolov5/README.md

 # Service : YOLOv5
-Pipes a given base64 string through a YOLOv5 object detectio model and
+Pipes a given base64 string through a YOLOv5 object detection model and
     returns the results as a JSON object.

     Args: